-Enterprise Rent-A-Car has stated that vehicles will be available for use upon request.
+Enterprise Rent-A-Car has indicated that they should always have vehicles available.
 In the unlikely event that an Enterprise Rent-A-Car was requested but was not available the mileage reimbursement rate for a personal vehicle will be the standard IRS rate, which is 7¢ greater than the rate listed above.
 To obtain the higher reimbursement rate please attach to your travel reimbursement request a written statement from Enterprise Rent-A-Car indicating that a car was requested but was unavailable.
 The higher reimbursement rate is only applicable for in-state travel.
 All out-state travel will use the lesser rate listed above.

 Out-of-state travel by personal vehicle may be authorized.
 Employees utilizing this option must include with their expense report an airfare quote dated at least two weeks prior to the trip.
 Your expenses by personal vehicle cannot exceed this quote and you will be reimbursed the lesser of the two amounts.
 All out-of-state mileage calculations are based on the lesser mileage rate as noted above.